jahatfi/ddt/README.md

 **Solution:**  Check the cutoff parameter.
 It might be too low for the desired executions to be hit.
 Try setting it to 50 to start.

-## Code TODO:
-[] Decorate a class constructor!

-[X] Prevent deadlocks by using a unique filename for each coverage or None to do it in memory (make this configurable)

-[X] What if the decorated function throws an exception?
-Catch all exceptions, save it, then re-raise it.
-The test should assert the same exception is thrown.

-[X] Do methods differ from classes?
-Decorate both.

-## Paper TODO

-[ ] Add other examples to the repo
-[ ] Last: Update section references, e.g. "In sectionV/% I'll discuss...